Excel VBA MsgBox -11 Examples

 Selecting New UserForm Module

 • Create a UserForm.
-You can take a Label to write anything, you can take a RefEdit to take user input, and you can take a CommandButton that works just like a MsgBox You can change the properties of these tools from the Properties Window (press F4 to view the window).
+You can add a Label, a RefEdit, and a CommandButton that works just like a MsgBox.
+You can change the properties of these tools in the Properties Window (press F4).

 Creating a UserForm

-• Click on the CommandButton twice and a new window will appear.
-Put the following code in the window:
+• Click the CommandButton twice and a new window will be displayed.
+Enter the following code:

 Private Sub CommandButton1_Click()